thatcherfreeman/utility-dctls/README.md

 ---

 ### Halation DCTL
-DCTL that physically emulates film halation, intended for ACES Linear AP0 images.
-This is intended to be used in a linear gamma timeline.
+DCTL that physically emulates film halation, intended for Linear input images.

 #### How Halation works
 Light passes through three layers of film emulsion and various color filters, ultimately with the bottom channel being Red.
 Light then passes through the film base and reflects off the back of the film, and this red light then re-exposes the channels in reverse order (red, then green, then blue).

 #### DCTL Parameters
-**Focal Length** (mm): The focal length of the lens used

-**Film Base Thickness** (mm): The thickness of the film (most films are between 0.12 and 0.20 mm thick).
-This is used in conjunction with the focal length to determine how much larger the reflected image is than the original image.
-Set the film thickness to zero to remove any scaling.

 **Reflection exposure lost** (stops): As light passes through the film base and reflects off the anti-halation layer, it loses brightness.
-This parameter controls how many stops of light are lost by the time the reflection reaches the red channel again on the rebound.
+This parameter controls how many stops of light are lost by the time the reflection reaches the red channel again (as well as the other two channels) on the rebound.
+Use this slider to reduce or increase the overall amount of halation.

 **Green exposure lost** (stops): Controls how much light is lost when the reflected light passes through the red channel and then exposes the green channel.
 This is added to the Reflection exposure lost.

 **Blue exposure lost** (stops): Controls how much light is lost when the reflected light passes through the green channel and then exposes the blue channel.
 This is added to the Green exposure lost and the Reflection exposure lost.

 **Blur Amount** (Thousandths of image width): The light reflection is blurry by virtue of being out of focus and by being diffused by the film base and anti-halation layer.
-This control represents the width of the applied blur.
+This control represents the width/spread of the applied blur.

-**Halation Gamma**: The halation color is first raised to this power before being added to the image.
-This allows for creative control over the effect of halation on the tonal range of the image, though it's not physically motivated.

-**Show only halation**: Enabling this checkbox shows what is added (IE arithmetic addition) to the image.
+**Blur Type**: Choose which kernel to use when emulating the diffusion step.

-**Correct for Red shift**: Because Halation re-exposes the red channel first, it will make the exposed negative more red than it originally was.
-Checking this box applies a correction that neutralizes this red shift so the halation effect will only have an effect at the edges.
-As a colorist would neutralize an image with a red balance, checking this box applies that correction in-line.
+**Red Shift Correction**: Because Halation re-exposes the red channel first, it will make the exposed negative more red than it originally was.
+This allows you to choose how you want to correct for this red tint.
+If you select Matrix, then it will fully correct, otherwise RGB Gain just corrects the white point and No Correction skips this step and leaves the red tint.

-**Blur Type** [NONE, BOX BLUR, TRIANGLE BLUR, FAST BLUR]: Selects the blurring method.
-None will not apply any blur to the reflected image, Box Blur applies a square convolution of uniform weights, Triangle blur applies a center-weighted blurring with linear falloff, and Fast Blur is essentially a box blur that samples 9 points along the center and perimeter of a square, resulting in great runtime.
-Box and Triangle blur will run slower with larger blur amounts.